Exponential Qubit Reduction in Optimization for Financial Transaction Settlement: Results and Discussion

 \subsection{Simulation, 16 transactions -- Comparison with QAOA}

-\paragraph{Training convergence} Figure~\ref{fig:training_trace_16TRS} shows the training convergence for one problem configuration averaged over different random initial parameters of the PQC.
-While COBYLA returned optimized parameters within a few hundred steps or less, its cost value is consistently outperformed by gradient descent (DESC), especially for increasing number of circuit parameters.
+\paragraph{Training convergence} Figure~\ref{fig:training_trace_16TRS} shows the training convergence during the parameter optimization, averaged over different random initial parameters of the PQC.
+While COBYLA returned optimized parameters within a few hundred steps or less, its cost value is consistently outperformed by gradient descent (DESC), especially for an increasing number of circuit parameters.

-The register-preserving ansatz not only outperforms the hardware efficient PQC, but also produces solutions with tighter spread.
+The register-preserving ansatz not only outperforms the hardware-efficient PQC, but also produces solutions with less variance for different starting points.
 For all the qubit-efficient approaches, deeper circuits also improved the performance.

 For QAOA, the substitution in equ~\ref{eq:slack_estimator} to optimize both slack variables and variational parameters simultaneously is infeasible as the variational ansatz depends on the QUBO matrix and by extension, the slack variables (cf. equation~\ref{eq:trs_settlment_as_qubo_w_slack}).
-Results for QAOA were obtained by alternating the optimization of slack parameters and circuit parameters 50 times, with up to $10^3$ COBYLA-iterations to update the circuit parameters at each cycle.
+Results for QAOA were obtained by alternating the optimization of slack variables and circuit parameters 50 times, with up to $10^3$ COBYLA-iterations to update the circuit parameters at each cycle.
 The optimization landscape appears to be dominated by the slack variables, and each update changes the optimization landscape for the variational parameters.
 This unusual optimization landscape is likely the reason why no significant improvements were observed for increasing p-values.

-From our brief comparison, hardware efficient ansätze appear to be more suited for MBO problems as they are agnostic to changes in the QUBO matrix.
-Despite these challenges, we maintain our QAOA results for the purposes of comparison, and leave the exploration of more effective implementations of the QAOA to MBO to future work.
+From our brief comparison, hardware-efficient ansätze appear to be more suited for MBO problems as they are agnostic to changes in the QUBO matrix.
+Despite these challenges, we maintain our QAOA results for the purposes of comparison and leave the exploration of more effective implementations of the QAOA to MBO to future work.